Luby Microgrant Pitch Competition

 Graduate and undergraduate competitors enter individually or in teams to create growth-oriented business models.

-Up to $10,000 in grant funding will be provided to the Top 3 teams selected from the Wertheim College of Engineering.
+Up to $10,000 in grant funding will be provided to the teams selected.

 The rules section covers specifics about the competition.
 The prize money is offered as seed money to promote the pitch’s enactment.
 The business must actually be started, and prize money checks are written to the new companies, not the individuals.